 Alyssa Fleck of the ASPCA, one of the organizations that works with pet parents in the wake of natural disasters, provided many suggestions on emergency supplies to have on hand to keep your furry family members as safe as possible in a scary situation.

-Have a to-go bag ready.
+Have a to-go bag and emergency kit ready.

 - 3-7 days worth of sealed pet food and water